 8. Dale Watson – Call Me Insane

-Call Me Insane touches on all the major tenets of Ameripolitan music (the genre Dale Watson created because “country” starting meaning something else entirely) with subtlety and swagger.
-“Bug Ya for Love” and “Everybody’s Somebody in Luchenbach, Texas” are fun Western Swing, “I’m Through Hurting” is classic honky tonk, “Burden of the Cross” is dark and folky (like a combination of “Long Black Veil” and “Eyes on the Prize”), and clever “Heavens Going to Have a Honky Tonk” explores the Mexican influences of Texas roots music.
+Call Me Insane touches on all the major tenets of Ameripolitan, the country genre Dale Watson invented, with subtlety and swagger.
+“Bug Ya for Love” and “Everybody’s Somebody in Luchenbach, Texas” are fun Western Swing, while classic honky tonk is channeled on "I'm Hurting You."
+"Burden of the Cross" is dark and folky, something of cross between country classic "Long Black Veil" and old spiritual "Eyes on the Prize."
+Clever "Heavens going to Have a Honky Tonk" explores the Mexican influences of Texas roots music.
 There are also several simple, affecting love songs: "Crocodile Tears" and "Forever Valentine" are perfect for slow dancing, and "I Owe it All to You" and "Hot Dang" are upbeat and fun.

-Call Me Insane, like Marty Stuart’s 2014 double album Saturday Night/Sunday Morning, is keeping country music alive by reinventing the genre, as opposed to uncreatively re-hashing tradition or following the latest trends.
+Like Marty Stuart’s 2014 double album Saturday Night/Sunday Morning, Call Me Insane is keeping country music alive by reinventing the genre, as opposed to unimaginatively re-hashing tradition or following the latest trends.

 7. Jeff Lynne's ELO – Alone in the Universe

 The strength of Alone in the Universe is in its songwriting.
-Jeff Lynne isn't doing anything he hasn't done before, but when you write grandiose McCartney-esque pop/rock as well as he does why would you do anything different?
-Indeed, because he's comfortable with himself his songwriting is more effortless than the sometimes forced new material from his Beatle mentor.
+Jeff Lynne isn't doing anything he hasn't done before, but when you write grandiose McCartney-esque pop/rock as well as he does, why would you do anything different?
+Since he's comfortable with himself his songwriting is more effortless than the sometimes forced new material from his Beatle mentor.

 6. Wilco – Star Wars